 An independent voice and champion for older people across Wales

-across Wales.
-To make sure that those who are vulnerable and at risk are kept safe and to make sure that all
+across Wales, standing up and speaking out on their behalf.
+She works to ensure that those who are vulnerable and at risk are kept safe and ensures that all

 older people have a voice that is heard,

 against and that they receive the support and services they need.
 The Commissioner's work is driven by what older people say matters most to them and their voices are at the heart of all that she does.
 The Commissioner works to make Wales a good place

 to grow older - not just for some but for everyone.

 The Older People’s Commissioner:

 |■ ||Promotes awareness of the rights and interests of older people in Wales. |

 |■ ||Challenges discrimination against older people in Wales. |

 |■ ||Encourages best practice in the treatment of older people in Wales. |